 The UAW’s betrayals of two strikes at Caterpillar in the 1990s—one in 1991-1992 and a second, 17-month-long strike in 1994-1995—were among the most bitter and significant defeats suffered by the working class at the hands of the union bureaucracy in that decade.

-In 1991, Caterpillar took the provocative step of refusing to accept the pattern bargaining agreement accepted at Deere, instead demanding even more aggressive concessions in wages and benefits.
+In 1991, Caterpillar took the provocative step of refusing to accept the pattern bargaining agreement negotiated at Deere, instead demanding even more aggressive concessions in wages and benefits.
 Over the next six-and-a-half years, the UAW would sabotage one struggle by Cat workers after another.
 It refused to call out all its 13,000 members at the company in the first strike, and ignominiously backed down in the face of the company’s threats to hire replacement workers in 1992.

 During the 1994-95 strike, the UAW ordered parts workers in Illinois and Tennessee to keep working, and sought to channel workers’ opposition into impotent protest stunts.
 As the walkout stretched on and the union starved workers on meager strike pay, thousands of workers came to believe that the UAW had led the struggle into a dead end and decided to cross the picket lines and return to work.
 The UAW’s betrayal of the strike culminated in December 1995, when the union forced workers to again vote on Caterpillar’s insulting offer, with union executives telling workers they would shut down the walkout and end strike pay regardless of how they voted.

 As the International Workers Bulletin (IWB), one of the predecessors of the World Socialist Web Site, wrote in 1995, “UAW officials have attempted to absolve themselves of blame for what happened by diverting the anger of strikers towards the ‘scabs,’ i.e., those union members who decided to cross picket lines.